gvalvano/adversarial-test-time-training/README.md

 > Valvano G., Leo A. and Tsaftaris S. A. (DART, 2021), *Stop Throwing Away Discriminators!
 Re-using Adversaries for Test-Time Training*.

+and the extended version:

+> Valvano G., Leo A. and Tsaftaris S. A. (arXiv, 2021), *Re-using Adversarial Mask Discriminators for Test-time Training under Distribution Shifts*.

 The official project page is [here](https://vios-s.github.io/adversarial-test-time-training/).
-An online version of the paper can be found [here](https://arxiv.org/abs/2108.12280).
+An online version of the DART paper can be found [here](https://arxiv.org/abs/2108.12280).
+The extended version can be found [here](https://arxiv.org/abs/2108.11926)

 ## Citation:
 ```